OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Auditorium Lulli

-3. Pro: First joice Chemo (instead of CROSS) in adenocarcinoma of esophagus. – Eduardo Terán
+2. Pro: First choice Chemo (instead of CROSS) in adenocarcinoma of esophagus.
+Eduardo Terán (Spain)

-4. Contra: First joice CROSS (instead Chemo) in adenocarcinoma of esophagus. – Mike Gibson
+3. Contra: First choice CROSS (instead Chemo) in adenocarcinoma of esophagus.
+Mike Gibson (USA)

-5. De-escalation strategies in oesogastric adenocarcinomas: is the time right? – Christelle De la Fouchardière (France)
+6. De-escalation strategies in oesogastric adenocarcinomas: is the time right?
+Christelle De la Fouchardiere (France)

-8. ASCO 2026: New important SOC-changing phase III trials? – Lucjan Wyrwicz
+8. ASCO 2026: New important SOC-changing phase III trials?
+Lucjan Wyrwicz (Poland)

-9. Multidisciplinary Tumor Board-Harmonizing other Local and Systemic Control in Gastric or Gastroesophageal Cancer. – Hanoch Kashtan
+9. Multidisciplinary Tumor Board-Harmonizing other Local and Systemic Control in Gastric or Gastroesophageal Cancer.
+Hanoch Kashtan (Israel)

-11. Sport program and Resilience: what helps in perioperative setting? – Katja Petrowski
+10. Sport program and Resilience: what helps in perioperative setting?
+Katja Petrowski (Germany)

 Session 2: Functional Disorders – From Brain to Diaphragm and Back